varshagiri/TRGN-510---Final-Project-/README.md

 #### 2) Installing BWA and Samtools

-Create a directory to contain all the scripts for this project
+Create a directory to contain all the scripts for this project:

 `mkdir /home/varshagi/scripts`